Saturated de Rham-Witt complexes with unit-root coefficients: Algebra with Dieudonn e complexes

 We denote the categories of such modules, with the obvious morphisms, as $A^*-\mathrm{mod}_{\DC}$ and $A^*-\mathrm{mod}_{\str}$ respectively.
 We can similarly define the categories of right modules $\mathrm{mod}_{\DC}-A^*$ and $\mathrm{mod}_{\str}-A^*$, and bimodules $A^*-\mathrm{mod}_{\DC}-B^*$ and $A^*-\mathrm{mod}_{\str}-B^*$; as always, the two actions on a bimodule are required to commute. \end{mydef}

-\begin{remark} As noted in \cite[Remark 3.1.5]{BLM}, a Dieudonn\'e algebra is just a commutative algebra object in $\DC$ with a few extra conditions.
-We will have no need for these conditions except inasmuch as they are built into the universal property of the saturated de Rham--Witt complex $\W\Omega^*_R$ of a $k$-algebra $R$. \end{remark}
+\begin{remark} As noted in \cite[Remark 3.1.5]{BLM}, a Dieudonn\'e algebra is just a commutative algebra object in $\DC$ satisfying a few extra conditions.
+We will have no need for these conditions except inasmuch as they are built into the universal property of $\W\Omega^*_R$ for a $k$-algebra $R$. \end{remark}

 We have the following concrete interpretations of algebra and module objects in $\DC$ and $\DC_{\str}$:

 \begin{lemma} \begin{enumerate} \item[(a)] An algebra object in $\DC$ is a graded algebra $A^*$ equipped with graded group maps $F \colon A^* \to A^*$ and $d \colon A^* \to A^{*+1}$ satisfying the rules